luayalshawi/SSLE/README.md

 ### Dependencies

-This project has been tested on 18.04(ROS Melodic).
+This project has been tested on 20.04(ROS Noetic).

 Before you build it using `catkin_make`, make sure you meet the following requirements:

-1. Basic ROS Environment (recommand ros-melodic-desktop-full)
+1. Basic ROS Environment (recommand ros-noetic-desktop-full)

 2. PX4